BestTimesToVisit.com Logo

 packing

 Pack comfortable walking shoes!
-You'll be doing a lot of walking, exploring the city's canals, harbor, and charming neighborhoods.
+You'll be doing a lot of walking to explore the city's canals, harbor, and charming neighborhoods.
 Layers are also a good idea, as the weather in Hamburg can be unpredictable.

 Weather Details